 - Oats: Old fashioned or quick oats can be used in this recipe.
 Use old fashioned if you prefer a chewier texture or quick if you’re going for more of a cake-like texture.

-- Seasonings: Cinnamon, allspice, salt and vanilla extract flavour up the baked oatmeal.
+- Seasonings: Warm spices like cinnamon and allspice add a nice cozy flavor.
+You’ll also need a little salt and vanilla extract.
 Feel free to increase the amount of spices or add in some dried ginger as well.

 - Eggs: To bind the oats together.

-- Maple syrup: To sweeten the oatmeal bake.
-Honey can also be used.
+- Pure maple syrup: To sweeten the oatmeal bake.
+Honey or date puree can also be used.

 - Walnuts: These add a great crunchy texture.
 I love to include them, but you can leave them out if you prefer.
 You can also sub in chopped pecans.

-- Carrots: The carrots should be grated before mixing with the other ingredients.
-For convenience, you can buy pre-grated carrots from the store if you’d like.
+- Carrots: Shred carrots using a box grater or food processor with a grater attachment.
+For convenience, you can buy pre-grated carrots from the grocery store if you’d like.

 - Raisins: You can add raisins into the mix for added sweetness and more carrot cake vibes.
 Finely chopped dates are also delicious.

-- Fold in the walnuts, grated carrot and raisins or dates (if using).
+- Fold in the walnuts, pre-shredded carrots and raisins or dates (if using).

 - Bake for 30-35 minutes.
-The edges should be golden with a slightly springy centre.
+The edges should be golden with a slightly springy center.
 Allow to cool in the baking dish before cutting into pieces.

 - Use rolled oats if you prefer a more chewy texture and quick oats if you want a more cake-like texture.